The Singing Bee (Philippine game show): The Final Countdown

+Manuhan (quiz bee)

+Each player has to guess a song by the artist that the host mentions (from May–September 2008 & November 16, 2013-February 22, 2014)/the song's artist (from October 2008-September 2009)/the lyrics' songs (from October 2009-February 2010), and the artist with clues and initials (from February 2014 to February 2015), though anything else, as long as it is related to the music scene could be identified in season 7.

 Discontinued segments

 JumbleBee

 While the band is performing, words of a next line are shown scrambled on a screen.
 The contestant is required to sing the line in its correct order.
 Each correct line is worth two points that are accumulated for the final round.

 During season one, four contestants were divided into two head-to-head duos and the winners of the duos go on to the Chorus Showdown Round.
 During season two, the four contestants solely completed for the next round's three spots.

 To Bee Corrected

 The host would provide the year the song was released, the performer, and the title of the song.
 A portion of the song is performed and wrong line is sung at the end, and then the contestant has to attempt to correct the wrong line of the song.
 If correct, they advance to the next round, and a new song is introduced, which the next contestant in line must attempt; if not, they have to step back, and the next person in line tries the same song.
 A song is thrown out if none of the remaining contestants get the line correct.
 The first four people who get a song line correct move on to the second round.